 Although these are some of the more common signs that someone else may be the victim of sexual abuse, there could be other reasons for them acting in this way.
 The other thing to watch out for is how an adult behaves when caring for children.
 Their behaviour could be cause for concern when it comes to the well-being and safety of the children they are around.

-Victims of familial sexual abuse suffer both physical and psychological injuries.
+Victims of familial sexual abuse and unwanted sexual activity suffer both physical and psychological injuries.
 Some of the more common physical injuries include the following:

 - Bruising on specific regions of the body

 - Genital soreness